ExplorViz/collaboration-service/README.md

 ## Description

 Service that enables collaborative features for ExplorViz.
-The corresponding frontend branch is available [here](https://git.se.informatik.uni-kiel.de/ExplorViz/code/frontend/-/tree/socketio?ref_type=heads).

 ## Installation